 Cars didn’t move for the entire night.
 And, even though I went out and asked again, no one else came in.
 I had teenagers sleeping all over my house.
 Mandy was snuggling with the girls in my bedroom.
 I stayed awake all night, stoking the fire and checking the highway every couple of hours in case the driver would have to move the bus.
 By the morning, the roads had been cleared and the kids and driver left.

 The driver was almost fired by his school as they said his actions were irresponsible.
 I had to appear at his hearing and assured the officials that the “sleepover” was my idea and that I was a public figure so the driver was certain I wasn’t a wacko…at least not a dangerous wacko.
 I convinced them and he kept his job.
+With all the headlines today, they might not have been so forgiving.

 A few days after the storm, I received a wonderful thank you letter from the kids.
 It was one of the most amazing days I ever spent in Chester Springs.
 Changed my perception of young people forever, too.